-The East Anglian Daily Times has launched a campaign to end decades of traffic misery for four Suffolk villages on the busy A12.
+The East Anglian Daily Times launched the Bypass 4 the Villages campaign to end decades of traffic misery for four Suffolk villages on the busy A12.

 We are calling for the long-awaited and much-needed A12 four villages bypass – from Wickham Market to the Friday Street junction at Benhall – to finally get the go-ahead.